soundata/soundata/docs/source/contributing.rst

 1. Make a toy version of the dataset in the tests folder ``tests/resources/sound_datasets/my_dataset/``, so you can test against little data.
 For example:

-    * Include all audio and annotation files for one clip of the dataset
+    * Include all audio and annotation files for one clip of the dataset.
     * For each audio/annotation file, reduce the audio length to 1-2 seconds and remove all but a few of the annotations.
     * If the dataset has a metadata file, reduce the length to a few lines.